 You will likely also want to include high-resolution photos and videos of your products, so customers are clear on what they’re getting.
 By providing detailed product descriptions, you will help to limit the number of returns you have to process.

 You’re almost ready to go live, but there’s one more crucial step to take.
 You will need to preview and test all essential functions to make sure everything works as it should.

 This should include confirming all of the following on multiple web browsers:

 Preview your site.
 Do your products, photos and descriptions appear as you want them to?
 Do all the buttons you click take you to where you want them to go?
 Does navigating the site seem intuitive?

 Test all of your payment gateways with test orders.
 Do they go through?
 Is the pricing correct?
 Do any discounts and promotions apply as intended?
 Do taxes show up correctly when the user enters their location?

-Make sure your site works on mobile devices and all features are accessible.
+Make sure your site works on mobile devices and that all features are accessible.

 If everything looks good and works as it should, you’re ready to go live and start selling online!